Military rations: World War II

 Red Army soldiers received rye bread, potatoes, vegetables, pasta, meat, and fish (in order of quantity).
 The Chinese Second United Front had ample food supplies, but food was strained after 1940, when food panics and requirements for peasants to feed Chinese soldiers led to agricultural failures and severe inflation.
 Throughout most of the war, the National Revolutionary Army issued rations consisting solely of rice to its soldiers, supplying an average of 2.5 cups of rice per day.
 Soldiers were expected to forage for additional foods such as wild onions, garlic, mushrooms, and leeks to eat with their rice and to purchase extra food in local markets with their military pay.
 Their ability to purchase food varied with price fluctuations.
 Rationing proved a point of contention between Chinese commanders and their American advisors, who insisted that Chinese soldiers were underfed and in particular required more meat.
 In February 1945 a new ration was officially adopted in a Sino-American conference which incorporated rice, vegetables, beans, peanuts, salt, and meat, with alternatives such as eggs and fish for when meat was unavailable, but implementation proved difficult in practice.

-The German Wehrmacht received basic rations of hard bread and canned meat (usually pork, roast beef, turkey, or chicken, though cans labeled Fleischkonserve—literally translated as "can of meat"—went unidentified), with each soldier typically carrying a daily supply consisting of a 300-gram tin of meat and a 125 to 150 gram piece of hard bread.
+The German Wehrmacht received basic rations of hard bread and canned meat (usually pork, roast beef, turkey, or chicken, though cans labeled Fleischkonserve—literally translated as "can of meat"—went unidentified), with each soldier typically carrying a daily supply consisting of a 300 g tin of meat and a 125 to 150 g piece of hard bread.
 Soldiers were also issued canned tomato soup, condensed milk, and Erbswurst (a compact peasemeal sausage that can be dissolved to make pea soup).
 Elite units received more unique high-energy food.
 For example, before combat missions Fallschirmjäger soldiers received the "Combat Ration for Paratroopers", which contained tins of cheese and ham, an energy bar, crispbread, candy drops, powdered milk, and instant coffee.
-The standard Schutzstaffel (SS) ration, designed to last for four days, consisted of 25 ounces of Graubrot, 6-10 ounces of canned meat (sometimes in the form of sausage), five ounces of vegetables, half an ounce of butter, margarine, jam, or hazelnut paste, coffee, and six cigarettes (despite the SS's strong anti-smoking stance).
+The standard Schutzstaffel (SS) ration, designed to last for four days, consisted of 25 oz of Graubrot, 6–10 oz of canned meat (sometimes in the form of sausage), 5 oz of vegetables, 1/2 oz of butter, margarine, jam, or hazelnut paste, coffee, and six cigarettes (despite the SS's strong anti-smoking stance).
 Some other special supplements were given, including leberwurst.
 Regions invaded and occupied by Nazi forces were stripped of their food to feed Germans and starve local populations.
 As a result, soldiers could eat a variety of foods depending on availability.
 When in static positions German soldiers could eat well while rationing for frontline soldiers was sometimes hampered by supply issues.
 For example, a German soldier who fought in Crimea, which presented a logistical challenge due to a long and vulnerable land route, described the food he and his comrades received during this period as consisting of one warm meal a day, typically cabbage soup with a piece of tomato, with the addition of half a loaf of bread, some fat, cheese, and hard honey every second day.
 However, when the same soldier was billeted in a Russian village, he described the food as including a midday meal of borscht with bread and a large evening meal of potatoes, other vegetables, eggs, and meat.
+In North Africa, the Wehrmacht shipped in fresh fruit from Italy and Greece to supplement its troops' rations, even during the Great Famine in Greece.